We help you go further at Leeds by offering a range of opportunities so you’re ready for whatever you choose to do next.

 Work placements, projects or fieldwork opportunities through your course allow you to develop industry relevant experience to boost your employability.
 These experiences are a good way to develop professional skills and gain contacts that are relevant to your sector.

-The Careers Centre could also help you find an internship or work experience placement, allowing you to learn new skills, build your network of contacts and explore different career paths.
+The Careers Service could also help you find an internship or work experience placement, allowing you to learn new skills, build your network of contacts and explore different career paths.

 A fantastic way to enhance your employability and develop new skills is by volunteering – and it’s a rewarding way to make a difference.
 We have loads of opportunities and thousands of student volunteers.
-Check the Leeds Volunteering Hub by logging into the My Career website.
+Check the Read more about the Leeds Volunteering Hub..

 Preparing for a research degree